Glenn Kessler (journalist): Fact check about rape and abortion

+After leaving The Post in 2025, Kessler wrote he thought it would have been "appropriate to publicly apologize to the child and the doctor who conducted the abortion" but he "felt muzzled" by the newspaper.

 Fact checks examining biographical claims

 Kessler has conducted a number of fact checks that examined biographical claims.
-He revealed in 2018 that House Republican leader Kevin McCarthy’s claim of being a small-business entrepreneur — “my own deli” — was exaggerated; McCarthy only had a counter in his uncle’s yogurt shop for a year.
+He wrote in 2018 that House Republican leader Kevin McCarthy's claim of being a small-business entrepreneur — “my own deli” — was exaggerated; McCarthy only had a counter in his uncle's yogurt shop for a year.
 Kessler wrote many fact checks of claims that President Joe Biden made about his life, including whether he was arrested trying to see Nelson Mandela or arrested while advocating for civil rights.

-Some of Kessler’s biographical fact checks have been criticized by their subjects.
+Some of Kessler's biographical fact checks have been criticized by their subjects.
 Rev. Robert W. Lee IV had stated In The Washington Post, in a lawsuit and at public events that he was a great-great-great-great nephew of Robert E. Lee, but in 2021 Kessler said a review of historical and genealogical records found there is “no evidence that Rob Lee, who was born in North Carolina, is related to Robert E. Lee.”
-Kessler traced Lee’s roots to a confederate soldier in Alabama called Robert S. Lee.
+Kessler traced Lee's roots to a confederate soldier in Alabama called Robert S. Lee.
 In response, Lee said he had withdrawn from the lawsuit.
 But 8 months later Rob Lee said a 400-page family genealogy report gathered by a hired genealogist had found ties to Lee.
 The Washington Post said he declined to provide a copy of the report for examination by the newspaper.

-Also in 2021, Kessler said he had examined property and census records regarding the family of Sen. Tim Scott of South Carolina, discovering that Scott’s great-grandfather was a substantial landowner.
-“Scott tells a tidy story packaged for political consumption, but a close look shows how some of his family’s early and improbable success gets flattened and written out of his biography,” Kessler wrote.
-“Against heavy odds, Scott’s ancestors amassed relatively large areas of farmland, a mark of distinction in the Black community at the time.”
+Also in 2021, Kessler said he had examined property and census records regarding the family of Sen. Tim Scott of South Carolina, discovering that Scott's great-grandfather was a substantial landowner.
+“Scott tells a tidy story packaged for political consumption, but a close look shows how some of his family's early and improbable success gets flattened and written out of his biography,” Kessler wrote.
+“Against heavy odds, Scott's ancestors amassed relatively large areas of farmland, a mark of distinction in the Black community at the time.”

-Scott denounced the article, referring to it in his response to President Biden’s address to Congress that “a national newspaper suggested my family's poverty was actually privilege because a relative owned land generations before my time.”
+Scott denounced the article, referring to it in his response to President Biden's address to Congress that “a national newspaper suggested my family's poverty was actually privilege because a relative owned land generations before my time.”
 Other commentators also criticized the report.
 “I was really surprised by the intensity of the reaction, much of which was fanned by Fox News,” Kessler said in an interview with National Public Radio.
 “Not in any way did I ever suggest in the piece that Scott's great-grandfather lived a privileged life.
 I mean, after all, this is the Jim Crow South we're talking about.”